layo02/Deep-Learning-Hardware-Benchmark/README.md

 <a id = "10">[10]</a> ML Commons.
 Availabke at: https://mlcommons.org/en/

-<a id = "11"></a> S.  Poppi,  M.  Cornia,  L.  Baraldi,  and  R.  Cucchiara,  “Revisiting  theevaluation of class activation mapping for explainability: A novel metricand experimental analysis,” 2021.
+<a id = "11"></a>[11] S.  Poppi,  M.  Cornia,  L.  Baraldi,  and  R.  Cucchiara,  “Revisiting  theevaluation of class activation mapping for explainability: A novel metricand experimental analysis,” 2021.

+<a id = "12"></a>[12] W.  Dai   and  D.   Berleant,  “Benchmarking  contemporary   deep  learn-ing  hardware  and  frameworks:  A  survey  of  qualitative  metrics,” 2019 IEEE First International Conference on Cognitive Machine Intelligence (CogMI), Dec 2019.